-- Preview Email Newsletter

 *

 Eligible infants and toddlers with disabilities and their families in the U.S. can receive a package of therapeutic and support services through a program created by Congress in 1986.
-Children who received these Early Intervention (EI) services before age 3 were more likely to meet third-grade academic more PR
+Children who received these Early Intervention (EI) services before age 3 were more likely to meet third-grade academic standards in math and English language arts (ELA) more PR

 Supreme Court ruling allowing race-based immigration hampers relief from government misconduct, legal scholar argues (10)